National Residential – Online Bidding & Buying Process Explained

 1) Arrange a viewing

-Once you have registered interest, you are able to book a viewing.
+Once you have registered as buyer, you are able to book a viewing.
 We instruct local estate agents to help us conduct viewings, mainly through open days held during the week and at weekends, and you will be invited to attend one of these.

 Confirmation of your viewing appointment will be sent to you by SMS text.